In modern timber construction, wooden beams and joints are screwed together with wood screws or nailed flat with metal connectors.

 The weakening is often exactly at the critical, particularly stressed points.

-The flat end-grain woodcuts and joints are particularly critical for water accumulation
+The flat end-grain sections and joints are particularly critical for water accumulation.

-As beautiful as the old connections are: from a static and technical point of view, we have much better means at our disposal today: instead of hand-forged nails, there are now special wood screws for every type of connection!
+As beautiful as the old joints are, from a technical point of view we have better means at our disposal nowadays – instead of hand-forged nails, there are now special wood screws for every type of joint:

 - Exterior / Exposed to weather: